 The exhibition will include, from my own collection – A rare early annotated draft typescript for Windfall, under the working title The Hendrykxx Legacy / The Legacy, an unrealised screenplay for The Golden Keel and Bagley’s early published fantasy and science fiction works.
 First editions, uncorrected proofs and foreign editions of his novels, published magazine and periodical articles and photographs.
 Also displayed will be a number of publicity portrait photographs of Bagley taken by the Guernsey photographer Graham Jackson, and HarperCollins Publishers are delving into their archives to supply material including some cover layouts and original cover artwork.
 Informative exhibition boards will tell the story of the life and work of the author.

-I am curating the Bagley exhibition together with the very supportive Melissa Mourton who is not only a consultant to both the Guernsey Arts Commission and The Bagley Legacy project, but also the current owner of the old Bagley residence, formerly Câtel House, now renamed Bagley Hall, located in the Guernsey parish of St. Andrew.
+I am curating the Bagley exhibition together with the very supportive Melissa Mourton who is an administrator of the Arts Foundation Guernsey and not only a consultant to both the Guernsey Arts Commission and The Bagley Legacy project, but also the current owner of the old Bagley residence, formerly Câtel House, now renamed Bagley Hall, located in the Guernsey parish of St. Andrew.

 As I mentioned in my last post, if any Bagley fans haven’t yet discovered Guernsey, perhaps May this year might be a good time to visit, I should very much like to meet with you and talk about the author and his literary legacy.